masonkatz/jambox/README.md

 ## Using

-From your home server you can ssh directly to the jambox (as user "jam") on port JAMBOX_IN1 (default=2222).
+From your home server you can ssh directly to the jambox as the JAMBOX_USER (default=jam) on port JAMBOX_IN1 (default=2222).
 But, you can also connect on port JAMBOX_IN3 (default=2200) and this will route all the way back to your site site.

 The jambox also exposed port 3128 to be used as a webproxy.